Onyfans/AddonStarterPack/README.md

 5. Delete your wow install's `Cache` folder

-6. If you had DBM installed previously, you must delete old config files.
-Go to `WTF/Account/[AccountName]/SavedVariables`, select every DBM file (everything that starts with DBM-) and delete them.
-Next, on each of your Characters SavedVariables folder `WTF/Account/[AccountName]/[ServerName]/[CharacterName]/SavedVariables` select every DBM file (everything that starts with DBM-) and delete them.
+If you had DBM installed previously, you must delete old config files.

+Go to `WTF/Account/[AccountName]/SavedVariables`, select every DBM file (everything that starts with DBM-) and delete them

+Next, go to each of your character's SavedVariables folder at `WTF/Account/[AccountName]/[ServerName]/[CharacterName]/SavedVariables` select every DBM file (everything that starts with DBM-) and delete them.